hlu2/QuickBooks_Demo/README.md

 Update existing resources (PUT)
 ---------------------------------

-To update a single resource:
+To update a single resource, you will need to read the resource first and then update it:

 ~~~php
 $serviceContext = new ServiceContext($realmId, $serviceType, $requestValidator);